JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

 When Monday came, I headed into school I showed the *Megalegs* flyer to some friends.
-“I need to practice with this other game if I want to win that *Centieped* contest,” I said.
+“I need to practice with this other game if I want to win that *Centipede* contest,” I said.
 And they agreed as they looked over the flyer.

 “That game looks cool!” said one friend who had an Atari 800.
 “How about this: Let’s go 50/50 on the game,” he said.
 “What do you mean?”
 I asked.
 “Well, I pay $15 and you pay $15 and we can copy the game anyway so just let me have a copy.”